Newspaper Page Text

 preparing to trample over the peo

-ples of the world and the Russinn
+ples of the world and the Russian

 was shown to be a rather chubby

-pleasant-faced peasant.
-Now the
+pleasant-faced peasant Now the

-Cerman is illustrated, as rather a
+German is illustrated, as rather a

-snd figure more to be pitied than
+sad figme more to be pitied than

-feared and the Russian is drawn as
+femed and the Russian is drawn as

-» huge creature wearing heavy
+a hm'e creature wearing heavy

-’bi:n-k boots, black bearded. bloody
+Nack boots, black bearded, bloody

 (Continued on Page 2)